libremesh/lime-sdk/README.md

 [VirtManager](https://github.com/virt-manager/virt-manager) is an higher level way to deal with virtualization using libvirt.
 Libvirt supports several virtualization technologies, not only Qemu.
 It's a quick'n'easy way to setup a test environment.

-Many distributions provide packages for Virt-Manager, you have to install it together with qemu:
+Many distributions provide packages for Virt-Manager, you have to install it together with qemu and qemu-system-arm or qemu-arch-extra:

 * **ArchLinux**: `sudo pacman -S virt-manager`
 * **Debian** and **Ubuntu**: `sudo apt-get install virt-manager`

-If you plan to use networking functions, like accessing the web interface, you'll need to install also `iptables` and `ebtables` packages.
+If you plan to use networking functions, like accessing the web interface, you'll need to install also `iptables`, `ebtables` and `firewalld` packages.

 The setup is a bit longer but is persistent and you will only need to rebuild the images from `cooker` and re-spin the VM to see your changes.

-What you need to do is to start the libvirtd and virtlogd daemons (if not already started start them with `sudo systemctl start libvirtd.service virtlogd.service`), open Virt-Manager and ensure you are connected to the libvirt socket.
+What you need to do is to start the libvirtd and virtlogd daemons (if not already started start them with:

+ sudo systemctl start libvirtd.service virtlogd.service

+and, in case networking is needed, start also firewalld:

+ sudo systemctl start firewalld.service

+open Virt-Manager and ensure you are connected to the libvirt socket.

 Now you have to create a new virtual machine: click on *File/New Virtual Machine*, select *Import existing disk image* and choose the *arm* architecture under *Architecture options* and *virt* machine type.